print · login

 Discussion lead: Daniel

-Paper 10 (Meeting on March 18, 2022)
+Meeting 10 (on March 18, 2022)

 Paper: Norbert Siegmund, Nicolai Ruckel, Janet Siegmund: Dimensions of software configuration: on the configuration context in modern software development.
 ESEC/SIGSOFT FSE 2020: 338-349